Epidemic spread: limiting contacts to regular circles is not necessarily the safest option: Introduction

-constructed an artificial city where we could design structures that explicitly consider frequent contacts in households, student groups in schools, among coworkers, or occasional contacts where individuals do not necessarily contact the same people every day, such as those in stores or transportation.
+We have developed an individual-based model (IBM) and constructed an artificial city where we could design structures that explicitly consider frequent contacts in households, student groups in schools, among coworkers, or occasional contacts where individuals do not necessarily contact the same people every day, such as those in stores or transportation.
 The generated structures are not intended to have the level of detail of a realistic population \cite{ferguson2005}, nor to be too simplified as in some works where the goal is to obtain a theoretical approximation \cite{ball2008, dta2016}.
 The generated structures take into account the basic contacts that occur in the most characteristic environments without including an excessive number of parameters that could hinder the interpretation of the results and the visualization of the most important effects.

+In particular, we aim to address the following question: for an epidemic in its early stage, growing exponentially at a given rate, what evolution should be expected if the contact structure is dominated by occasional rather than frequent contacts, or vice versa?
+To this end, we consider scenarios with different weights of frequent and occasional contacts and tune the parameters so that the epidemic initially grows at the same rate in all scenarios.

 We are also interested in addressing a methodological concern.
 Homogeneous mixing (HM) models have been widely used to study various aspects of infectious diseases worldwide \cite{AMlibro}.
 For instance, during the recent COVID-19 pandemic, they were extensively employed to estimate the impact of different control measures.
 However, it is well known that if local interactions are important, the HM description can lead to misleading results.
-Therefore, we aim to identify for which of the considered contact structures the homogeneous mixing approach produces reasonable predictions.
+Therefore, we aim to determine whether the homogeneous mixing approach yields reasonable predictions for any of the considered scenarios.